JustinHoyt/sdl_ios_guides/docs/Displaying Information/Uploading Files and Graphics/index.md

 1. Persistant images are stored on a head unit between sessions.
 Ephemeral images are destroyed when a sessions ends.
 1. Images can not be uploaded when the app's `hmiLevel` is `NONE`.
 For more information about permissions, please review [Getting Started/Understanding Permissions](Getting Started/Understanding Permissions).

-To learn how to use images once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text Images and Buttons).
+To learn how to use images once they are uploaded, please see [Displaying Information/Text, Images, and Buttons](Displaying Information/Text Images and Buttons).

 ### Checking if Graphics are Supported
 Before uploading images to a head unit you should first check if the head unit supports graphics.
 If not, you should avoid uploading unneccessary image data.
 To check if graphics are supported look at the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.